LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Primary/Literals/Character.md

 char u3 = '\x41';       // hexadecimal, 'A'
 char u4 = '\u0041';     // \u UCN 'A'
 char u5 = '\U00000041'; // \U UCN 'A'

-To create a value from a narrow multicharacter literal, the compiler converts the character or character sequence between single quotes into 8-bit values within a 32-bit integer.
-Multiple characters in the literal fill corresponding bytes as needed from high-order to low-order.
-The compiler then converts the integer to the destination type following the usual rules.
-For example, to create a char value, the compiler takes the low-order byte.
-To create a wchar_t or char16_t value, the compiler takes the low-order word.
-The compiler warns that the result is truncated if any bits are set above the assigned byte or word. char c0    = 'abcd';    // C4305, C4309, truncates to 'd' wchar_t w0 = 'abcd';    // C4305, C4309, truncates to '\x6364' int i0     = 'abcd';    // 0x61626364

-An octal escape sequence that appears to contain more than three digits is treated as a 3-digit octal sequence, followed by the subsequent digits as characters in a multicharacter literal, which can give surprising results.
-For example: char c1 = '\100';   // '@' char c2 = '\1000';  // C4305, C4309, truncates to '0'

-Escape sequences that appear to contain non-octal characters are evaluated as an octal sequence up to the last octal character, followed by the remaining characters as the subsequent characters in a multicharacter literal.
-Warning C4125 is generated if the first non-octal character is a decimal digit.
-For example: char c3 = '\009';   // '9' char c4 = '\089';   // C4305, C4309, truncates to '9' char c5 = '\qrs';   // C4129, C4305, C4309, truncates to 's'

-An octal escape sequence that has a higher value than \377 causes error C2022: 'value-in-decimal': too big for character.

-An escape sequence that appears to have hexadecimal and non-hexadecimal characters is evaluated as a multicharacter literal that contains a hexadecimal escape sequence up to the last hexadecimal character, followed by the non-hexadecimal characters.
-A hexadecimal escape sequence that contains no hexadecimal digits causes compiler error C2153: "hex literals must have at least one hex digit". char c6 = '\x0050'; // 'P' char c7 = '\x0pqr'; // C4305, C4309, truncates to 'r'

-If a wide character literal prefixed with L contains a multicharacter sequence, the value is taken from the first character, and the compiler raises warning C4066.
-Subsequent characters are ignored, unlike the behavior of the equivalent ordinary multicharacter literal. wchar_t w1 = L'\100';   // L'@' wchar_t w2 = L'\1000';  // C4066 L'@', 0 ignored wchar_t w3 = L'\009';   // C4066 L'\0', 9 ignored
-wchar_t w4 = L'\089';   // C4066 L'\0', 89 ignored
-wchar_t w5 = L'\qrs';   // C4129, C4066 L'q' escape, rs ignored
-wchar_t w6 = L'\x0050'; // L'P'
-wchar_t w7 = L'\x0pqr'; // C4066 L'\0', pqr ignored